pyeventsourcing/eventsourcing/docs/topics/application.rst

 notifications, the section ID will be ``None``.

-A notification log section has an attribute ``items`` that has the list of `event notification objects <persistence.html#event-notification-objects>`_ included in the section.
+A notification log section has an attribute ``items`` that has the list of :ref:`event notification objects <Event notification objects>` included in the section.

 A notification log section has an attribute ``next_id`` that has the section ID of the next section in the notification log.
 If the notification log section has